 You would be hard-pressed to find an aspect of today’s world that hasn’t been touched in significant ways by technology.
 That’s why it’s important from the earliest grades to start building children’s comfort with technology and their skill and confidence using it.

-Technology at Primary Day is fully integrated into the classroom beginning in Pre-Kindergarten with SMART Boards, a SMART Table and iPads.
+Technology at Primary Day is fully integrated into our classrooms utilizing SMART Boards, iPads and other tools.
 Classroom teachers make lessons exciting and relevant for students using interactive websites and games.
 Children are exposed to use of robotics, LEGO, and KNEX.
-They also use iPads to research classroom topics.

-By the time they graduate, Primary Day children understand the important role information technology can play in many subjects, and they have a toolbox of skills that will serve them well in the future.
+By the time they graduate, Primary Day students understand the important role information technology can play in their learning lives, and they have a toolbox of skills that will serve them well in the future.

 Exposure to languages broadens world views and enhances a child’s sense of curiosity about the world.
 At Primary Day, students are exposed to three modern languages—Mandarin Chinese, French and Spanish—beginning in Pre-Kindergarten.
 Each language is taught once a week.
 The emphasis of our program is on receptive language, or listening skills, so that children become confident and comfortable being immersed in the target language.
 Languages are taught through a variety of kinesthetic, visual, and auditory activities.
 Most units relate closely to what the children study in other subject areas.
 Children examine similarities and differences between the target cultures and their own.
 They learn songs, act out stories, and create art, all while being immersed in the target languages.